 What does benchmarking consist of?

-The course council takes the initiative for benchmarking.
-It determines the number of study programmes to be included in the comparison and also chooses which programmes (both national and international) are relevant.
-For some areas there are also studies or reports with recommendations, prepared by trade associations or umbrella projects (such as Tuning).
-It is appropriate to include them, at least when processing the results of the benchmark exercise.
-The same, of course, applies to study programmes that are subject to professional recognition, for which specific guidelines exist.
+A benchmarking will vary depending on the questions the course council wishes or needs to tackle.
+At the base the benchmarking compares one's curriculum with similar programmes at other institutions, ideally nationally and internationally.
+A number of relevant programmes to compare with will be selected.
+For some domains there are also studies or reports with recommendations, prepared by trade associations or umbrella projects (such as Tuning).
+It is appropriate to include them.
+The same applies to study programmes that are subject to professional recognition, for which specific guidelines exist.